BreimerR/IconConverter/ReadMe.md

        ```Well can't game on linux at it's best you don't see me complain about it!!```
     3. [ ] Mac 🤣🤣🤣 ``` Well they can't game at all don't know```
 2. [x] Buggy
-    1. Less Buggy
+    1. Way Less Buggy 🤔 Buggy
     2. Search
-        1. [x] At your own risk.
+        1. [ < v1.0.2] At your own risk.
 (Just saying your pc might die).
-Actually improved this 😅
+        2. [v1.0.2] Improved search 🔥🔥
 3. [ ] Load times.
-   1. Fair enough depending on your directories sizes
+    1. [v1.0.1] Fair enough depending on your directories sizes
+    2. [v1.0.2] Quite efficient
+       ```Each directory sweep is it's own thread & each file read is it's own thread 🔥```

 ## Workarounds

 1. Be patient
 2. Close and restart
 3. Shut down your whole pc.
 Disconnect the from power.
 Shutdown mains and turn everything off it's over.
 4. Download new version ()

 ## Features